-I have always felt this…sensed it…knew it deep within my bones.
+I have always felt this beauty and sensed it.
+I knew it deep within my bones.

 When I was a child I felt very connected to the mystical world and loved sleeping outside under the stars.
 I would talk to the stars and they would wink at me.
 I always thought they looked like little punctures in the universe; like the biggest, coziest black blanket draped across the sky with little tears and holes in it from being so ancient.
 I felt safe and seen by those stars that appeared to me to be a beautiful mess in the sky.

 On the one hand, this made me very determined.
-In my attempt to prove myself I accomplished some pretty great things, such as getting my two-year college degree (AA) one month before graduating high school, at age sixteen.
-It also seemed to make me more resilient to making mistakes or worrying about conforming, which helped me to take risks early in my life that has led me to discoveries, adventures, and healing far beyond what most experience in their entire life.
+In my attempt to prove myself I accomplished some pretty great things.
+For example, I got my two-year college degree (AA) one month before graduating high school, at age sixteen.
+It also seemed to make me more resilient to making mistakes or worrying about conforming.
+In turn, this helped me to take risks early in my life that led me to discoveries, adventures, and healing far beyond what most experience in their entire life.

 On the other hand, it kept me hiding for many years, playing small, second-guessing my abilities, comparing myself to others more conventional expertise.
 In my twenties in NYC, I watched many of my friends and colleagues in the personal development world rise up into their voices and messages with a ferocity that left me feeling lost in the dust.
 The truth is, I never felt I belonged.
 I would meet people, they would like me (even love me), and deep down…I didn’t believe it.
 How could it be true, really true?
 I was broken, and certainly, sooner or later they would see the truth too…that I didn’t belong.
 So before that happened I often sabotaged the relationship, ran away, moved on, disconnected.

 Deep down, I was ashamed of myself.
-I felt that I was a ‘jack of all trades, but a master of none’…and I felt this was a terrible flaw.
-I thought I was not very smart or clever and since I was viewing the world from the outside, I felt I could see (and feel) everything.
-Finding ways to express myself became my art, rather than a specific medium, I just chose whatever allowed for me reflect the brutality and beauty I witnessed.
-I suppose it made me prolific in a way, an explorer – writing, photographing, cooking, teaching, mentoring, coaching – whatever means I could to show the world as I see it, which is bigger, better than we know.
+I felt that I was a ‘jack of all trades, but a master of none.’
+Moreover, I felt this was a terrible flaw.
+I thought I was not very smart or clever.
+Additionally, since I was viewing the world from the outside, I felt I could see (and feel) everything.
+Finding ways to express myself became my art, rather than a specific medium.
+I just chose whatever allowed for me reflect the brutality and beauty I witnessed.
+This made me prolific in a way I suppose, becoming an explorer through writing, photographing, cooking, teaching, mentoring, and coaching.
+I used whatever means I could to show the world as I see it, which is bigger, better than we know.
 However, I was always at ‘half mast’ with my light.
 And it was suffocating my soul.

 The truth is, it wasn’t a single moment in which the light came on for me.
 I don’t have a turning point in my story where everything changed.
 Rather, it was an unfolding.
 Quite similar to the beginning of my life, I seem to come alive, to awaken, in fragments.